Hands-on Activity Creative Engineering Design:

 Introduction/Motivation

-Today we are going to debate the pros and cons of three transportation fuels: gasoline, electricity and hybrid electric.
+Today we will debate the pros and cons of three transportation fuels: gasoline, electricity, and hybrid electric.
 Working cooperatively, we will develop arguments on the merits of each fuel type over other fuel types.
 We will then debate on the pros and cons of different fuels for our personal vehicles.

 A diagram showing the components of a plug-in hybrid electric vehicle, known as a PHEV, which includes both an electric motor and gas-powered engine.